marquesarthur/cronicas-rpg/class_bard_chanter.md

 ## Battle Chant

-Starting at **3rd level**, you can expend one use of your bardic inspiration and you can invoke a secret magic song.
+<i class="ra ra-crowned-heart"></i> Starting at **3rd level**, you can expend one use of your bardic inspiration and you can invoke a secret magic song.

 You can use a bonus action to start chanting, which lasts for 1 minute.
 It ends early if you are incapacitated or silenced.
 You can also dismiss chanting at any time you choose (no action required).
 You start with two songs and you learn an additional song at the 7th and 10th levels.